Pullusb/GP_brush_fill/README.md

 You can't move view during the painting and the brush is clamped to viewport border.

 For now :
-- Only work in perspective view (will raise an error message)
+- Only work in perspective view (tring in ortho view will raise an error message)
-- Impossible erase plain stroke without fill (use native eraser for that)
+- Impossible to erase plain stroke without fill (use native eraser for that)
 - Impossible to add holes in shapes when erasing
 - In additive/substractive mode, closing a draw shape (like a lasso) will englobe everything inside.
 - When merging shapes it deletes points information (thickness/pressure/etc).
 Keep in mind that it delete crossed strokes to create a new one.